Rating: 7.1/10

 “Lock me up in a maze (Oh)/ Turn out, turn the lights (Oh, oh, oh-oh)/ I was born, I was raised for this (Oh)/ (…) I can do this with my eyes closed,” Reynolds sings.

-With rhythmic electric guitar, ‘Take Me to the Beach’ carries a chill techno sound, contrasting the intensity of the previous song.
+With rhythmic electric guitar, ‘Take Me to the Beach” carries a chill techno sound, contrasting the intensity of the previous song.

 Comparable to the other songs on the album, this most closely resembles the sound of current pop and hip-hop music — both genres that Imagine Dragons dabbles in.

-The lyricism of this song follows the ever popular sentiment of escape from the rat-race of the corporate world.
+The lyricism of this song follows the ever-popular sentiment of escape from the rat race of the corporate world.
 The narrator expresses a desire to leave behind the stress of everyday life for a worry-free beach by himself.

 ‘In Your Corner’ is the first song on the album with a melancholy story to accompany the downbeat tone.

-Straying from the traditional electric, synth-based sound featured in the rest of the album, this song opens with what sounds like eerie electric organ, followed by prominent drums.
+Straying from the traditional electric, synth-based sound featured in the rest of the album, this song opens with what sounds like an eerie electric organ, followed by prominent drums.

 The lyrics recite a story of losing a relationship with someone while holding on to the feelings of love and care.
 Reynolds expresses being in someone’s corner, despite “not having a relationship anymore.”

-The song may echo Reynolds personal life, as an expression of his emotions after his divorce in 2022.
+The song may echo Reynolds’ personal life, as an expression of his emotions after his divorce in 2022.

 With a surprising hip-hop techno mix, ‘Gods Don’t Pray’ carries on the eerie tone from the previous track.

-With the ever persistent culture of social media today, the sixth song on the album criticizes the idolization of “larger than life” figures.
-The song takes a first person perspective, the narrator given the role of a god, encouraging people away from pointless worship.
+With the ever-persistent culture of social media today, the sixth song on the album criticizes the idolization of “larger than life” figures.
+The song takes a first-person perspective, the narrator given the role of a god, encouraging people away from pointless worship.

 “We ain’t never comin’ downstairs/ Gods don’t pray, Gods don’t pray/ Save it for somebody that cares/ Gods don’t pray, Gods don’t pray/ Love me, hate me and make me ugly/ Break me and shame me/ You should see the view up here,” Reynolds songs.

-WIth its unique musical sound, cohesive story and poignant messaging, this song is one of the most stand-out pieces on the album.
+With its unique musical sound, cohesive story and poignant messaging, this song is one of the most stand-out pieces on the album.

 ‘Don’t Forget Me’ is a sharp contrast, opening with piano and totally lacking the techno sound the band is famous for.

 The song follows the emotional set experienced after the end of a relationship, channeling a strong sense of regret.
-Reynolds sings the line, “don’t forget me” 10 times in the three minute song.
+Reynolds sings the line, “don’t forget me” 10 times in the three-minute song.

 While the messaging may seem repetitive, with a similar story only two tracks prior, ‘Don’t Forget Me’ stands out as a uniquely human ballad.